From WHM to Website

 - Change the nameserver records for your main domain to point to your own nameservers.

 For more information, read our How to Set Up Nameservers in a cPanel & WHM Environment and Basic WebHost Manager Setup documentation.

 Reverse DNS uses pointer records (PTR) to convert IP addresses to domain names.

-We strongly recommend that you set the PTR record of your server’s primary IP address to your server’s hostname from Step 2.
+We strongly recommend that you set the PTR record of your server’s primary IP address to your server’s hostname.
 However, many hosting providers do not delegate authority for PTR records to their customers.
 Contact your hosting provider for assistance.

-For more information, read our How to Configure Reverse DNS for BIND in WHM documentation.
+For more information, read our How to Configure Reverse DNS in WHM documentation.

-If you plan to use WordPress® to create your website, perform the following steps:
+If you plan to use WordPress® to create your website, read our WP Toolkit for WHM documentation.